psycopg/psycopg/docs/api/cursors.rst

         :type params: Sequence or Mapping

         Create a server cursor with given `name` and the *query* in argument.

-        If using :sql:`DECLARE` is not appropriate you can avoid to use `!execute()`, crete the cursor in other ways, and use directly the `!fetch*()` methods instead.
+        If using :sql:`DECLARE` is not appropriate (for instance because the cursor is returned by calling a stored procedure) you can avoid to use `!execute()`, crete the cursor in other ways, and use directly the `!fetch*()` methods instead.
 See :ref:`cursor-steal` for an example.